NoaRigoudy/TP_NGS_clownfish/README.md

 Run **salmon.sh** script.

-This script also has 2 parts and uses the **Salmon** program.

 #### 1. Create an index transcriptome

 First, we create an index or target transcriptome that Salmon uses to quasi-map RNA-Seq reads during the quantification.
-This uses the **salmon index ** command which needs the .fasta file as input and outputs a index folder, used by the 2nd part of Salmon.
+This uses the **salmon index** command which needs the .fasta file as input and outputs an index folder, used by the 2nd part of Salmon.

 #### 2. Quantify transcript expression in assembled data

 Then, we quantify transcript-level abundances using the **salmon quant** command.
-It needs for input the raw data SRRxxx.fastq files and the transcript index built in "1.".
-It outputs a count data folder for each SRRxxx.fastq file, each containing a quant.sf file.
+Input is the raw data *SRRxxx.fastq* files and the transcript index built in "1.".
+Output is a count data folder containing a *quant.sf* file for each SRRxxx.fastq file.

-These quant.sf files are then used to establish count tables.
+These *quant.sf files* are then used to establish count tables.

 ### Step 6: Differential expression (DE) analysis